Short recap

 The main way to start using remote repositories is by cloning.

-Every time you clone a project from github, your local copy has the original as its origin remote.
+Every time you clone a repository, your local copy has the original set as a remote, usually called origin.

 git clone https://github.com/user/repo.git